Tesfa-eth/online_book_store/README.md

 # Online Book Store
+Built entirely on flask, helper third party libraries and Open Library API, this website has functional user log in and registration.
+Users can search book by title and can add books to their reading list.

 Deployed on heroku with a free account.

-This web app is built entirely on flask and helper third party libraries.

 Flask login -  log in validation, authentication and session.

 Flask_sqlalchemy -  extension for Flask that [adds support](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) for SQLAlchemy to an application.

 Flask forms - Log in, sign up and search forms.
 Has validators as well.

+Open Book API

 [Flask bykrpt](https://flask-bcrypt.readthedocs.io/en/latest/)